 The same rules apply to anyone who makes health care decisions on your behalf - a health care agent, a surrogate whose name you gave to your treating staff, or a person appointed by a court to make decisions for you.
-All are required to follow your Health Care Instructions or, if none, your general wishes about treatment, including stopping treatment.
-If your treating wishes are not known, the surrogate must try to determine what is in your best interest.
+All are required to follow your Health Care Instructions or, if none, your general wishes about treatment, including stopping Even if you have not filled out a written Individual Health Care Instruction, you can discuss your wishes with your doctor or treating staff and ask them to list those wishes in your medical record.
+Or you can discuss your wishes with your family members or friends.
+But it will probably be easier to follow your wishes if you write them down.